-kilogram; litre and millilitre)

-centimetres and metres

-Perimeter and Area:

-In Year 5, children will be taught to understand the perimeter and area aspect of measurement through the following small steps, including a range of fluency, reasoning and problem-solving experiences:

-- use rulers accurately to measure the perimeter of rectilinear shapes from diagrams without grids. - apply their knowledge of measuring and finding perimeter to find the unknown side lengths, calculating perimeter (with and without grids). - build on previous learning in Year4 by counting squares to find the area and moving on to using a formula to find the area of rectangles. - calculate the area of compound shapes, understanding the lengths that correspond to the whole shape and which to the smaller shapes created.

-use their knowledge of counting squares and fractions to estimate the area of irregular (not rectilinear) shapes.

-Converting Units

-In Year 5, children will be taught to understand the converting units aspect of measurement through the following small steps, including a range of fluency, reasoning and problem-solving experiences:

-- understand the prefix 'kilo' in units of length and mass, meaning a thousand.
-They convert from metres to kilometres (km), grams to kilograms (kg) and vice versa. - understand the use of 'milli' in units of length and mass knowing it means $\frac{1}{1000}$, converting from metres to millimetres (mm), litres to millilitres (ml) and vice versa. - convert between different units of length and choose the appropriate unit for measurement (metric units mm, m, km, cm) - explore imperial units, understanding and using approximate equivalences between metric and common imperial units such as inches, pounds (lbs) and pints. - convert between different units of time including years, months, weeks, days, hours, minutes and seconds using bar models to aid understanding, alongside time lines, calendars and clocks to enhance understanding. - use timetables to retrieve information and convert between different units of time in order to solve problems using the timetables.

-• solve problems involving converting between units of time

-(m2) and estimate the area of irregular shapes

-cubes)] and capacity [for example, using water]

-common imperial units such as inches, pounds and pints

-• use all four operations to solve problems involving measure [for example, length, mass, volume, money] using decimal notation, including scaling.

-• convert between different units of metric measure (for example, kilometre and metre; centimetre and metre; centimetre and millimetre; gram and measure and calculate the perimeter of composite rectilinear shapes in calculate and compare the area of rectangles (including squares), and including using standard units, square centimetres (cm2) and square metres estimate volume [for example, using 1 cm3 blocks to build cuboids (including

-• understand and use approximate equivalences between metric units and
+Year 5 National Curriculum Ackworth Howard's Knowledge Essentials Activities MEASUREMENT Measurement: Pupils should be taught to: convert between different units of metric measure (for example, kilometre and metre; centimetre and metre; centimetre and millimetre; gram and kilogram; litre and millilitre) understand and use approximate equivalences between metric units and common imperial units such as inches, pounds and pints measure and calculate the perimeter of composite rectilinear shapes in centimetres and metres calculate and compare the area of rectangles (including squares), and including using standard units, square centimetres (cm2) and square metres (m2) and estimate the area of irregular shapes estimate volume [for example, using 1 cm3 blocks to build cuboids (including cubes)] and capacity [for example, using water] solve problems involving converting between units of time use all four operations to solve problems involving measure [for example, length, mass, volume, money] using decimal notation, including scaling.
 Pupils use their knowledge of place value and multiplication and division to convert between standard units.
 Pupils calculate the perimeter of rectangles and related composite shapes, including using the relations of perimeter or area to find unknown lengths.
 Missing measures questions such as these can be expressed algebraically, for example 4 + 2b = 20 for a rectangle of sides 2 cm and b cm and perimeter of 20cm.
-Pupils calculate the area from scale drawings using given measurements.
 Pupils use all four operations in problems involving time and money, including conversions (for example, days to weeks, expressing the answer as weeks and days).
+Perimeter and Area: In Year 5, children will be taught to understand the perimeter and area aspect of measurement through the following small steps, including a range of fluency, reasoning and problem-solving experiences: use rulers accurately to measure the perimeter of rectilinear shapes from diagrams without grids. apply their knowledge of measuring and finding perimeter to find the unknown side lengths, calculating perimeter (with and without grids). build on previous learning in Year4 by counting squares to find the area and moving on to using a formula to find the area of rectangles. calculate the area of compound shapes, understanding the lengths that correspond to the whole shape and which to the smaller shapes created. use their knowledge of counting squares and fractions to estimate the area of irregular (not rectilinear) shapes.
+Converting Units In Year 5, children will be taught to understand the converting units aspect of measurement through the following small steps, including a range of fluency, reasoning and problem-solving experiences: understand the prefix 'kilo' in units of length and mass, meaning a thousand.
+They convert from metres to kilometres (km), grams to kilograms (kg) and vice versa. understand the use of 'milli' in units of length and mass - knowing it means 1/{1000'} converting from metres to millimeter (mm), litters to millilitres (ml) and vice versa. convert between different units of length and choose the appropriate unit for measurement (metric units - mm, m, km, cm) explore imperial units, understanding and using approximate equivalences between metric and common imperial units of time including years, months, weeks, days, hours, minutes and seconds using bar models to a White Rose, Year 5, Autumn, Measurement - Perimeter and Area White Rose, Year 5, Summer, Measurement - Converting Units